yellowbyte/analysis-of-anti-analysis/research/the_return_of_disassembly_desynchronization/the_return_of_disassembly_desynchronization.md

 ## Conclusion

-Whether you are using disassembly desynchronization to mess with disassembly, to hide instructions, or to hide overlapped instructions, its resiliency and stealthiness is mainly dependent on the employed opaque predicate.
+Whether you are using disassembly desynchronization to mess with disassembly, to hide instructions, or to hide overlapped instructions, its resiliency and stealthiness are mainly dependent on the employed opaque predicate.

 More on opaque predicate in the next post.
 Stay tuned!